 Geography is all about exploring the world and all its wonders.
 You will begin by discovering the world and its processes before exploring how humans interact and affect the world in which we live.

-The journey begins with you showing your locational knowledge of the planet and grows into exploring places such as Tropical Rainforests and Hot Deserts.
+The journey begins with you showing your locational knowledge of the planet and grows into exploring places such as Tropical Rainforests and South Africa.

 Following this we start to discover how powerful Mother Nature is and how it works to shape our planet, how our weather is created, why the land looks like it does and the dangers created by nature around the world.